-Cheap design, two word that’ll have me crucified by my own industry.
+Cheap design, two words that’ll have me crucified by my own industry.
 But before that begins, please hear me out…

 We’re committed to helping solopreneurs, social businesses and non-profits build a brand that they and their customers feel good about.
-And design is an incredibly important part of building that type of brand.
+And design is an essential part of building that type of brand.
 If you want people to feel good about your brand, you need it to look good!

 Most business owners get this and understand the need to invest in design.

 But when you’re struggling to keep the lights on, how do you find the big bucks required to hire a decent designer to build your brand?
 And what’s the definition of decent anyway?